acmattos/bankslip/README.md

 BankSlip API is heavily tested using unit tests because they are lighter than integration tests (IT).
 IT's are left to:
-- Test UUID assignment, on bank slip's document creation
+- Test UUID assignment, on bank slip's document creation;
-- Test endpoint's point-to-point communication (request received from client, request processed, database manipulation, response produced to client)
+- Test endpoint's point-to-point (P2P) communication (request received from
+  client, request processed, database manipulation, response produced to client);
 - Test application's state during P2P communication.

 ### API Packages